andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

 ## 🍕 #6 Partitioning and Multi-tenancy

-- Partitioned tables can be "detached" (`DETACH CONCURRENTLY`) which is a less resource intensive way to delete rows compared with `DELETE` operations
+- Let's create a partition per supplier, imaginging we have < 1000
-- Let's store supplier data in their own partition, imaginging we have < 1000 suppliers
+- Partitioned tables can be "detached" (`DETACH CONCURRENTLY`), a less resource intensive alternative to deleting unneeded rows
-- When suppliers leave the platform, we detach their partition, archive the data, then drop the partition
+- When suppliers leave the platform, we'll detach their partition, archive the data, then drop the partition

 <div class='corner-label'>DEMO #6</div>